 x+y2=0

-Where any point has the form (x,f(x))=(x,2+x), the line can be made into an affine space by defining +:L×VL (note that V is a vector space) so that for any uV
+Where any point has the form (x,f(x))=(x,2+x), the line can be made into an affine space by defining +:L×VL (note that V is a vector space) such that for any uV

 (x,2+x)+u=(x+u,2+x+u)

-For example the point (2,0) added with the vector u=[1,1] results in the point (1,1) which belongs to the set L, note that for the example above the vector space V has only vectors parallels to u=[1,1]
+For example, the point (2,0) added to the vector u=[1,1] results in the point (1,1), which belongs to the set L. Note that for the example above, the vector space V has only vectors parallel to u=[1,1].

 Chasles’s Identity